maxder1902/scraping/README.md

 # scraping
- Scraping using Puppeteer for another project made with Laravel
+ Scraping using Puppeteer for another project made with Laravel.
+This project consist in create CSV files with the data of different supermarket sites using Puppeteer.